-From talking about her experience as a TAPS Parent, to her life as an Australian in the Netherlands, Stephanie Ernst is available for your next speaking engagement.
+From talking about her experience as a TAPS parent to the challenges of raising twins, and building online rare disease communities, Stephanie Ernst is available for your next speaking engagement.

-If you’re looking for an active, engaging speaker who can speak about building online communities, or a passionate patient advocate who has taken the plunge into research and building a foundation, then read on to discover how we can work together.
+If you’re looking for an active, engaging speaker who can speak about building online communities, a passionate patient advocate who has taken the plunge into research and building a foundation or a twin parent who’s passionate and enthusiastic about raising multiples, read on to discover how we can work together.

 Patient Led Advocacy